zodb/relstorage/docs/sqlite3/options.rst

 same machine.
 The database files also should reside locally.

-Using a persistent cache file is not supported with this driver and will be automatically disabled.
+Using a persistent cache file is not supported with this driver and will be automatically disabled (``cache-local-dir`` has no effect).
 In some cases, it may be advantageous to also disable RelStorage's in-memory pickle cache altogether (``cache-local-mb 0``) and allow the operating system's filesystem cache to serve that purpose.